 Don’t worry, having a structure doesn’t stifle creativity.
-In fact, it gives you a clear focus – providing you with a focus to let your creative juices flow.
+It gives you a clear focus – providing you with a focus to let your creative juices flow.

-Of course, you can break the rules every now and then.
+Of course, you can break the rules now and then.

 It might be hard to believe, especially when you see negativity around all the time.
 However, posting something genuine will be sure to be appreciated.

-Of course, this doesn’t mean that you shouldn’t proofread or put a lot of effort in.
+Of course, this doesn’t mean that you shouldn’t proofread or put a lot of effort into it.
 Make sure your blog is to the highest possible quality, and always publish content that means something to you.